 It would be more correct to describe them as flexible, adaptable and/or opportunistic.

 Nocturnal creatures sleep during the day and are active at night.
-Praying mantises are active when there is prey to be had.
+These insects are active when there is prey to be had.

 They eat moths and other nocturnal creatures at night and diurnal (daytime) creatures during the day.